harryscully/landing-page/README.md

-# landing-page
+# Landing Page Project
-Project bringing together html and css skills learnt on The Odin Project
+This project is a basic landing page built as part of my HTML and CSS learning journey.
+The layout and design is based on images provided by The Odin Project and is a chance to practice HTML structure, CSS styling and flexbox.